ralish/bash-script-template/README.md

 <details><summary>Click to expand this section.</summary>
 <p>

-You should use an alias like: `alias uu=./utility.sh ` (with a space at the end) to really benefit from this app.
+You should use an alias like: `alias uu=bashlava.sh ` (with a space at the end) to really benefit from this app.

 **Example**: help